Vyral/base-template/_posts/2019-10-07-4-signs-its-time-to-downsize-your-home.md

 {% include youtube.html %}

-Do any of these four situations ring true for you?
-If the answer is yes, it might be in your interest to downsize your home.
+<p style="text-align:center;"><em>Do any of these four situations ring true for you?
+If the answer is yes, it might be in your interest to downsize your home.</em></p>

 Most of us think about the path to homeownership in terms of gradual upsizing.
 Early in life, a young couple buys a starter home until they start a family or their family outgrows their current arrangement.
 As their combined incomes grow and they become more financially stable, they move into a higher-priced, larger home.&nbsp;